List of longest cable-stayed bridge spans: Cable-stayed bridges under construction

-Planned and proposed bridges

 Longest cable-stayed bridge decks

 The definition of cable-stayed bridge deck length used here is: A continuous part of the bridge deck that is supported only by stay-cables and pylons, or are free spans.
 This means that columns supporting the side span as for example found in Pont de Normandie, excludes most of the side span decks from the cable-stayed deck length.

 There are some bridges with long bridge decks whose span lengths have not been published, and therefore are missing.
 Extradosed bridges are not included.
 The thirty longest decks are:

 Timeline of world record lengths

 Many early suspension bridges included cable-stayed construction, including the 1817 footbridge Dryburgh Abbey Bridge, James Dredge's patented Victoria Bridge, Bath (1836), and the later Albert Bridge, London (1872), and Brooklyn Bridge (1883).
 Their designers found that the combination of technologies created a stiffer bridge.
 Albert Caquot's 1952 concrete-decked cable-stayed bridge over the Donzère-Mondragon canal at Pierrelatte is one of the first of the modern type, but had little influence on later development.
 The steel-decked Strömsund Bridge designed by Franz Dischinger (1956) is therefore more often cited as the first modern cable-stayed bridge.

 This list tracks the bridge having the longest cable-stayed main span through time.